Save your time and sanity with these (real food) make-ahead breakfasts!

-By the way, conventional tortillas are definitely not real food, so to make this number a bit healthier, use homemade tortillas (made easy with a tortilla press) or find some with 5 or less whole ingredients.
+(By the way, conventional tortillas are definitely not real food, so to make this number a bit healthier, use homemade tortillas or find some with 5 or less whole ingredients.)

 **UPDATE!
 Make breakfast burritos even easier on yourself with these breakfast burritos in a jar!
 I am totally in love with them.
 Enjoy a hot, filling, delicious, healthy breakfast in the morning in 1 minute flat!

-You might think I’m crazy, but oatmeal is one of my faaaavorite breakfast foods.
+Oatmeal is one of my favorite breakfast foods.
 It is highly nutritious, it can be made so many delicious ways, and there’s just something comforting about it.
 (Plus, for all my nursing mommas – oatmeal is a great food for boosting milk supply! *thumbs up!*)

-However, I’m not really a big fan of quick oats on the stove.
-I don’t enjoy the texture.
-Here are some alternatives, and my favorite ways to prepare oatmeal ahead of time:
+However, I’m not at all a fan of quick oats on the stove.
+I can’t stand the mushiness.

 In the same way as with the waffles, I make a double or triple batch on the weekend and store in the fridge or freezer to pull out on busy mornings!
 Here is a real food recipe that we have enjoyed – Banana Oat Blender Pancakes.